-Twelve places of worship were identified within the study area as shown in Attachment A, Exhibit A-2 on the referenced sheets: Duncan United Methodist Church, Greater Macedonia Baptist Church, Metro Worship Center, St. Paul Baptist Church, and Waters Temple Church of God in Christ (Sheet 2 of 6); Friendly Chapel Flame and St. Edward Catholic Church (Sheet 3 of 6); King Solomon Baptist Church, Independent Baptist Church, Greater Miracle Temple, and McCabe Chapel United Methodist Church; (Sheet 4 of 6); and First Pentecostal Church (Sheet 5 of 6).
-Although they are not considered a constraint, places of worship traditionally play an important role in the local community.
-It is a goal that impacts to these locations be avoided and/or minimized whenever possible.
+Twelve places of worship were identified within the study area as shown in Appendix 31 A, Exhibit A-2 on the referenced sheets: Duncan United Methodist Church, Greater 32 Macedonia Baptist Church, Metro Worship Center, St. Paul Baptist Church, and Walters 33 Temple Church of God in Christ (Sheet 2 of 6); Friendly Chapel Flame and St. Edward 34 Catholic Church (Sheet 3 of 6); King Solomon Baptist Church, Independent Baptist 35 Church, Greater Miracle Temple, and McCabe Chapel United Methodist Church; (Sheet 36 4 of 6); and First Pentecostal Church (Sheet 5 of 6).
+Although they are not considered 37 a constraint, places of worship traditionally play an important role in the local 38